TonyXu214/learncpp/README.md

 - The short answer is “almost never”.
 Destroying local objects is an important part of C++ (particularly when we get into classes), and none of the above-mentioned functions clean up local variables.
 Exceptions are a better and safer mechanism for handling error cases
 - Only use a halt if there is no safe way to return normally from the main function.
 If you haven’t disabled exceptions, prefer using exceptions for handling errors safely.

+Introduction to random number generation
+- Most PRNGs that produce quality results use at least 16 bytes of state, if not significantly more.
+However, the size of the seed value can be smaller than the size of the state of the PRNG.
+When this happens, we say the PRNG has been underseeded.
+- As of C++20, the Mersenne Twister algorithm is the only PRNG that ships with C++ that has both decent performance and quality

+Generating random numbers using Mersenne Twister
+- mt() is a concise syntax for calling the function mt.operator(), which for these PRNG types has been defined to return the next random result in the sequence.
+The advantage of using operator() instead of a named function is that we don’t need to remember the function’s name, and the concise syntax is less typing.
+- Use std::random_device to seed your PRNGs (unless it’s not implemented properly for your target compiler/architecture).
+- Only seed a given pseudo-random number generator once, and do not reseed it.
+- When a PRNG is given a poor quality seed (or underseeded), the initial results of the PRNG may not be high quality.
+For this reason, some PRNGs benefit from being “warmed up”, which is a technique where the first N results generated from the PRNG are discarded.